patrickbower/website/src/content/project/dazn-audit-tool.md

 ### Process

 The project is a Node.js command-line tool designed to fetch web pages, save them locally, and analyze them using class name attributes to generate 'component usage' statistics.
-These statistics are then utilized in a secondary command-line application to create data visualizations and overall statistics.
-The tool includes various commands such as setting up directories, fetching pages, scanning pages for class names, generating reports on page statistics, and analyzing component usage.
-By following a systematic approach, users can effectively audit web pages for component usage and extract valuable insights.
+These statistics are then passed into a secondary application to create data visualizations and overall statistics.
+As separate applications, it's possible to see changes over time and switch between datasets.
+The tool includes various commands such as setting up directories, fetching pages, scanning pages, generating reports on page statistics, and analyzing component usage.
+By following a systematic approach, I could effectively audit web pages for component usage and extract valuable insights.

 ### Outcome